Ukraine fights to hold off Russian advances in south, east

 Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Both Ukraine and the Moscow-backed rebels fighting in the east also have introduced tight restrictions on reporting from the combat zone.

-But so far, Russia’s troops and the separatist forces appear to have made only minor gains.
+But so far, Russia’s troops and the separatist forces appear to have made only minor gains in the Donbas in the month since Moscow said it would focus its military strength in eastern Ukraine.

-As Russian troops try to move north out of Mariupol so they can advance on Ukrainian forces from the south, their progress has been “slow and uneven and certainly not decisive,” the official said.
+As Russian troops try to move north out of the bombed-out city of Mariupol so they can advance on Ukrainian forces from the south, their progress has been “slow and uneven and certainly not decisive,” the official said.

 The British Defense Ministry offered a similar assessment, saying it believes Russian forces in Ukraine are likely suffering from “weakened morale,” along with a lack of unit-level skills and “inconsistent air support.”

-In the bombed-out city of Mariupol, around 100,000 people were believed trapped with little food, water or medicine.
+In Mariupol, around 100,000 people were believed trapped with little food, water or medicine.
 An estimated 2,000 Ukrainian defenders and 1,000 civilians were holed up at the Azovstal steel plant.

 The Soviet-era steel plant has a vast underground network of bunkers able to withstand airstrikes.
 But the situation has grown more dire after the Russians dropped “bunker busters” and other bombs.